FDA issues warning about increased risk of serious cardiovascular events, malignancy, thrombosis, and death with

 St George’s Hospital

 AP is an author of a reference cited in this topic.

-Dr Ben Shandro and Dr Andrew Poullis would like to gratefully acknowledge Dr Anet Soubieres, Dr Rhys Hewett, Dr Willem J.S. de Villiers, and Dr Houssam Mardini, previous contributors to this topic.
+Dr Hesam A. Nooredinvand, and Dr Andrew Poullis would like to gratefully acknowledge Dr Ben Shandro, Dr Anet Soubieres, Dr Rhys Hewett, Dr Willem J.S. de Villiers, and Dr Houssam Mardini, previous contributors to this topic.

 Associate Professor of Medicine